praveenroy591/AIMERS-PROJECT/README.md

-# using  concept of artificial intelligence , i created  my projects
+# Using  concept of artificial intelligence , I created  my projects